In this article

 Sign up to our newsletter

-Understand that video interviews are different to traditional in-person interviews.
-For example, it's harder to maintain eye contact and understanding the interviewer's body language can be harder through your computer screen.
-That's why it's a good idea to do a few practice interviews before any upcoming Zoom interviews.
+Video interviews differ from traditional interviews.
+It's harder to maintain eye contact, and assessing body language can be difficult through a computer screen.
+That's why you should practice using Zoom before any upcoming interviews.

 What is a Zoom interview?